‘Wildlife corner’ eyed for Sooke Basin - Sooke News Mirror

-A wildlife corner, proposed in the Sooke Basin near the Prestige Oceanfront Resort, will create a protected area where residents and visitors can view wildlife in its natural habitat.
+A wildlife corner, proposed in Sooke harbour near the Prestige Oceanfront Resort, will create a protected area where residents and visitors can view wildlife in its natural habitat.

 The initiative is led by a conservation group and will feature purple martins, harbour seals and other wildlife.
 It includes habitat signage and wildlife-viewing cameras.